System Restore in Windows 10 and Windows 11

 Undo or use a different restore point.

 If you’ve got enough space on your computer hard drive, then I’d definitely suggest that you enable System Restore.
-It can recue your PC from all sorts of issues, from minor annoyances to major problems.
+It can recue your PC from all sorts of issues and can also be used with a recovery USB drive for those times when your PC won’t even boot.

 Since it comes with Windows, it’s free and fully integrated, it won’t cause any issues.
 And finally it runs in the background, invisible to you the user.